emmt/FITSHeaders.jl/README.md

 card.value() -> val::Union{Bool,Int64,Float64,ComplexF64,String,Nothing,Missing}
 ```

-but such a call is not *type-stable* as indicated by the type assertion to an
+but such a call is not *type-stable* as indicated by the type assertion with an
 `Union{...}` above.
 For a type-stable result, the card value can be converted
 to a given data type `T`: